50 Interesting & Fun Facts About Arizona State You Should Know

 Lake Havasu's London Bridge was shipped from London and has been in use since 1971

-It has an official state neckwear
+Arizona has an official state neckwear

-If you go to Arizona, you'll likely run into a lot of western-inspired clothing.
+If you go to Arizona, you'll likely run into a lot of Western-inspired clothing.
 One of the most popular items in this clothing style has even become the official Arizona state neckwear.

 A black and orange reptile with half of its body on a rock in a desert